alexandrelamberty/bookstore/README.md

-# Epidemic Escapes - Online Bookstore
+# Bookstore

-Project for a fictional online bookstore in a world of pandemic.
+Project for a fictional online bookstore.
 This project is part of my training in full stack web development.